mr-builder/mrbuilder/docs/plugins_and_presets.md

 The plugin api is relatively simple.
 Create a node module with a package.json, add a index.js and implement a function as below.
 Where webpack is the webpack config.
 Options are the options passed into the plugin and optionsManager is the optionsManager in case you need to check another plugin exists or configuration.
+You can also return a Promise that resolves to null or a webpack config.
+Useful for plugins that need async access to some server.

 ```js static
 module.exports = function(options, webpack, optionsManager){